Meowuu7/AutoGPart/README.md

 ### Comments

 - We change the number of segmentations sampled for each training shape from at most 5 to at most 2 for release.
-- The model's performance would be influenced by the number of GPUs used in the training stage.
-We test on 4 GPUs.
+- We test on 4 GPUs.

 ## Primitive fitting